whitehaven/residency-mastermind/README.md

 ### 2025-08-21

 Trialed polars for easier syntax, but the rigidity of the Arrow datatypes means I'd have to dump every single variable selection `.to_list()` and operate on it.
 Takes away any benefit.
 Will revert.

+### 2025-08-23

+Embarked on conversion to cpmpy to make more modular, understandable, and maintainable code.
+Wrapping cpmpy array into a dataframe was easier than expected.